-Sometimes very small changes can have a huge effect on the outcome.
-This is especially true for photography and this article will share seven of the most powerful photography tips there are.
+Sometimes very small changes can have huge effects.
+This is especially true for photography, and this article will share seven of the most powerful photography tips there are.

 It’s so easy to just take a picture from a standing position, but if you’re for instance taking a picture of a kid, you will get a much more interesting picture if you bend down to the same level as the kid.

 Remember that you don’t have to make the subject look into the camera.
-Simply getting down on the level of the subject will create a picture that has a more personal connection to the subject.
+Simply getting down on the level of the subject will create a picture that has a more personal connection.

 On sunny days the sun often creates hard shadows and you get high contrast pictures where either your shadows burn out or your highlights get overexposed.